a collection of historical documents or records providing information about a place, institution, or group of people.

-1. often archives A place or collection containing records, documents, or other materials of historical interest: old land deeds in the municipal archives.
+1. often files A place or collection that contains records, documents or other material of historical interest: old writings in the municipal archives.

 a.
 A long-term storage area, often on magnetic tape, for backup copies of files or for files that are no longer in active use.

 b.
-A file containing one or more files in compressed format for more efficient storage and transfer.
+A file that contains one or more files in compressed format for more efficient storage and transfer.

-3. A repository for stored memories or information: the archive of the mind.
+3. A repository for stored memories or information: the file of the mind.

-1. To place or store in an archive.
+1. For place or store in a file.

-2. Computers To copy or compress (a file) into an archive.
+2. Computers To copy or compress (a file) into a file.

 2. (Library Science & Bibliography) a place where such records are kept

-3. (Computer Science) computing data transferred to a tape, disk, or directory for long-term storage rather than frequent use
+3. (Computing) computing the data transferred to a tape, disk or directory for long-term storage instead of frequent use

-to store (documents, data, etc) in an archive or other repository
+to store (documents, data, etc.) in a file or in another repository

-[C17: from Late Latin archīvum, from Greek arkheion repository of official records, from arkhē government]
+[C17: from the late Latin archīvum, from the Greek arkheion repository of official records, from the arkhē

-1. archives, a place where documents and other materials of public or historical importance are preserved.
+1. files, a place where documents and other materials of public or historical importance are kept.

-2. Usu., archives. the documents and other materials preserved in such a place.
+2. Usu., archives. documents and other materials kept there.

-3. to preserve in or as if in an archive.
+3. to keep in or as if it were in a file.

-When used in the context of deliberate planning, the directed command will remove the referenced operation plan, operation plan in concept format, and any associated Joint Operation Planning and Execution System automated data processing files from its library of active plans.
-All material will be prepared for shipment to appropriate archive facilities in accordance with appropriate command directives.
-See also maintain; retain.
+When used in the context of deliberate planning, the directed command will delete the referenced operation plan, the operation plan in concept format and any associated Joint Operation Execution and Planning System Automatic file data processing of your active plan library.
+All material will be prepared for shipment to the appropriate filing facilities in accordance with the appropriate command directives.
+See also maintain; to hold back.

-a collection of documents, esp. a historical collection of written or printed material, nowadays including audio recordings and visual material.
+a collection of documents, esp. a historical collection of written or printed material, which currently includes audio recordings and visual material.

-Examples: archives of their ancient records, 1645; a living archive in that business, 1865; the universities, archives of all the errors of the age, 1878.
+Examples: files from your old records, 1645; a living archive in that business, 1865; The universities, archives of all the errors of the time, 1878.